 - Depending on how you like the texture of your chutney you can blend it with the stick blender.
 Chunky = don’t blend.
 Medium chunky = blend half.
 Smooth cream = blend all.
 I blend this to medium chunky, but do as you prefer.

-- When fully dry add in the cold chutney.
-Keep refrigerated.
 Can be enjoyed as a side dish with various Indian curries, in sandwiches, wraps, eaten with Pakoras, pappadums, chapati or Onion Bhajis.